‘I’m a wanderer, and I go whenever and wherever the spirit moves me. But I enjoy life.’

 ‘Once native superstition gets hold of a white man,’ says Maitland, ‘it’s the devil.’
 But actually the greatest temptation for these imperial officials is drink, as with this victim: ‘he took to seeing things that weren’t there, from the usual cause, and has recently gone on permanent sick leave’.

 It’s a running theme in the book.
 Indeed the story opens on the South Sea island of Tampico, a place where the living is so cheap and easy that (a bit like Barry Pain’s Faloo) it attracts wasters and drifters from the West.
 Men such as Raymond Blair, an educated Englishman – a Balliol man, no less – who’s also a ‘hopeless, helpless, unredeemable’ alcoholic.

 Once he’s got a bottle of gin inside him, Blair can almost pass for normal, but his problem comes when he runs out of money, which he does every month, having got through the allowance that’s sent out to him.
 Then he’ll do anything for a few pennies to buy another drink.
-Leyton finds him humiliating himself for the amusement of some low-life losers: ‘He was crawling about the floor like a dog and barking, and sometimes the spectators kicked him as he passed, and sometimes they threw him a copper which he clawed at wolfishly.’
+Leyton finds him humiliating himself for the amusement of some low-life losers in a backstreet bar: ‘He was crawling about the floor like a dog and barking, and sometimes the spectators kicked him as he passed, and sometimes they threw him a copper which he clawed at wolfishly.’

 This is good stuff, a bleak portrait of the imperial drop-out.
 But then Jim Maitland steps in, and all the careful character study is kicked out the window, as our hero promptly gets into a fight with ‘the main Blair-baiting Dago’ and we’re plunged straight into comic-strip territory: